rohrerj/scion/doc/dev/design/FABRID.rst

 The path combinator finds the most recent FABRID map per AS among the received segments and subsequently uses this map to find the FABRID policies that are available for each interface pair of hops.
+For ASes that do not yet support FABRID it will return an empty set for that hop.
-This results in a set of *PolicyIdentifiers* per hop, which can then be used by the application, such as by defining an application parameter that then selects the policies to use on the path and hands these to the snet implementation, e.g. ``--fabridpolicy``.
+This information can then be used by the application, such as by defining an application parameter (we will use ``--fabridpolicy``) that then selects the policies to use on the path and hands these to the snet implementation.

 ``fabridpolicy`` parameter
 ''''''''''''''''''''''''''''